Basic Usage

 Request received

-This callback is triggered when the user has scanned the QR code (or clicked the link) and now sees the request popup on their mobile device with your app details, the purpose of the request and the attributes you are requesting.
+Triggered when the user has scanned the QR code (or clicked the link) and now sees the request popup on their device with your app details and the attributes you requested.

 onRequestReceived(() => {